 -

 The Itô integral is a martingale.
 Its expectation is zero: \(\mathbb{E}\!\left[\int_0^T H(t)\,d\mathbf{w}(t)\right] = 0\).
-This is because each increment \(\mathbf{w}(t_{k+1}) - \mathbf{w}(t_k)\) is independent of \(H(t_k)\) and has zero mean.
-In the Fokker-Planck derivation below, this property lets us kill the stochastic integral by taking expectations.
+Each increment \(\mathbf{w}(t_{k+1}) - \mathbf{w}(t_k)\) is independent of \(H(t_k)\) and has zero mean.
+In the Fokker-Planck derivation below, this property makes the stochastic integral disappear after taking expectations.

 -